rapidez/docs/src/3.x/upgrading.md

 With these routes, you can "secure" them where previously this was checked on the frontend.
 When unauthorized, you were redirected away after the page load.
 This is now handled server-side.
 All checkout steps are secured with the `auth:magento-cart` middleware by default to validate the cart mask.
 To make this possible, the mask and customer token are moved from LocalStorage to Cookies.

-> [!NOTE]
-> These are new routes, so they will need to be excluded from static caching in Statamic if you have that enabled.
-This means you need to add `/checkout/*` to your `statamic.static_caching.exclude.urls` configuration.

 ### Onestep checkout

 In the `config/rapidez/frontend.php` config there is a `checkout_steps` option.
 Those steps link to Blade views within the `resources/views/checkout/pages` directory.
 To use the one step checkout just swap the default with the [`onestep`](https://github.com/rapidez/core/blob/master/resources/views/checkout/pages/onestep.blade.php) view: